SimonTao0831/Robot-arm-writes-word/README.md

 <img src="/imgs/flow2_video.gif" width="400">
 </p>

-The 'functions' file is important, which contains code to implement various functions, should be added into the path before running the code in MATLAB.
+The **'functions' file** is important, which contains code to implement various functions, should be added into the path before running the code in MATLAB.
 The relevant operation is already in the code (addpath('functions');).

 ---
 * Method 1

-The method 1 is used in 'main1.m'.
+The method 1 is used in **'main1.m'**.
 The implementation details are as following:
 (1) Set the way points.
 (2) Choose two points in order, and add interpolation points as via points.
 (3) In joint space, compute quintic spline interpolation.